Moselle holiday in the holiday region of Cochem

 Winzerschenke Beilstein

-Probably the most famous and popular photo motif of Beilstein is at the Winzerschenke next to the monastery steps.
-There are many almost dreamlike photos of this cozy spot on the monastery steps circulating on Instagram, as if Beilstein were a fairytale attraction at Disneyland.
+Probably the most famous and popular photo motif in Beilstein is at the Winzerschenke next to the monastery stairs.
+There are many almost fantastic photos circulating on Instagram of this cozy spot on the monastery steps, as if Beilstein were a fairytale attraction in Disneyland.
 To be too good to be true?
-Now that I've been there, I can assure you: Yes, this "photo spot" is really at least as beautiful as in the pictures!
+Now that I've been there, I can assure you: Yes, this “photo spot” is really at least as beautiful as in the pictures!

 You have to have a bit of patience if you don't want to have other people in the photos, but the wait is worth it!
 After walking halfway up the stairs, we immediately noticed a romantic, winding café called Klapperburg.
 Here you can find super delicious, homemade cakes and a terrace with a wonderful view of what is probably the most magical corner of Beilstein.